freemindlabsinc/IntelliBlog/README.md

 > Sources are an essential part of the IntelliBlog system, and they can be used to initiate posts, to provide additional information, to give credit to the original authors, and to help users find more information on the topics discussed in the post.
 > Sources are a first class citizen in I-Blog.

-5) Comes a complete management console based on Microsoft Aspire that allows administrators to trace and manage all the activities in the system and have full control and visibility of the multi-container solution.
+5) A complete management console based on Microsoft Aspire
+> Allows administrators to trace and manage all the activities in the system and have full control and visibility of the multi-container solution.

 6) [ :warning: TBC]

+### Entities

 Each blog contains: